Ready To Start Your Recovery? Get Help Now!Call Now (877) 267-3646

 Typically, the two terms are used interchangeably to describe the inordinate use of drugs or alcohol.
 In either case, the individual will need professional addiction treatment to overcome it.

-Watch for the Signs of Substance Abuse
+Watch for the Signs of Substance Misuse or inappropriate use

 Some people with SUD find creative ways to hide the signs and symptoms.
 Despite their creativity, there are some common signs and symptoms that might suggest your friend needs help.